-- A. A full-time student may request a change to part-time status.
+- A. A two-year student may request a change to three-year status.
+On occasion, a student in the three-year program may request to decelerate and complete the program in a longer time frame.
 This request must be made in writing or by e-mail to the Program Chairperson and/or Education Director.
-An individualized program of study will be developed by the faculty as necessary in order for the student to fulfill the graduation requirements. - B. Upon recommendation of the faculty and approval of the CHRP Committee on Admission and Academic Standing, a student may be required to decelerate to a modified study program if the student is in academic and/or clinical jeopardy, including probation. - C. A student cannot change from part-time to full-time status because of the program course sequencing.
+An individualized program of study will be developed by the faculty as necessary in order for the student to fulfill the graduation requirements. - B. Upon recommendation of the faculty and approval of the CHRP Committee on Admission and Academic Standing, a student may be required to decelerate to a modified study program if the student is in academic and/or clinical jeopardy, including probation. - C. A student cannot change from three-year to two-year status because of the program course sequencing.